 The Sacred Nest was created by owner Cynthia Bartolo in 2016 as both a sensory ‘play’ room for her children and a unique business idea.
 Her vision was to create a calming space that she could share with other families in the community who were also managing the sensory needs of neurodivergent children.
 Cynthia integrates lived-experience as a carer with her professional experience as a food scientist, nutritionist and polyvagal therapy practitioner to create programs that inform and inspire clients to nourish their mind and body.

 After a career in the food industry, having a family brought new challenges that created a passion for learning how lifestyle and environmental factors effect health and development.
-With further studies in gut health, neuroplasticity, Polyvagal Theory, meditation and Therapeutic Touch, Cynthia brings a holistic, compassionate approach to her work.
+With further studies in gut health, neuroplasticity, Polyvagal Theory and meditation, Cynthia brings a holistic, compassionate approach to her work.
 In 2024 she completed her Postgraduate Diploma in Human Nutrition at Deakin University, which included a 4-month placement at the Food and Mood Centre in Geelong.
-A link to the flyer she created as part of this placement can be found here.
+A link to the flyer she created as part of this placement (‘Food to Fuel Neurodivergent Minds’) can be found here.

 NDIS Experience